 In this lesson, students continue to learn about obesity by exploring healthier food alternatives that taste just as good as “junk food.”
 In addition, students create a food plan based on the 60/30 model (60% carbohydrates/30% fats and proteins) that they will implement in their lives to lose weight and be healthier.

 This lesson explores the physics behind a lightsaber (the weapon of the Jedi in the popular Star Wars movie franchise), how to bend lasers, and how it is possible to craft a lightsaber.
 This lesson would fit nicely into a physics unit on light and lenses.

-The objective of this lesson is for students to demonstrate their language arts skills and creativity by writing their own spoken word pieces.
+The objective of the lesson is for students to create and perform their own comedy segments.

 Some folks have it; some don’t.
 What is it that gives some people the ability to deliver jokes that have entire audiences laughing hysterically?
 Is it the energy with which they tell the joke, or is it their magnetic personality, or it a combination of both?
 Ever wonder who writes the jokes for your favorite comedy show or skit?
 Comedians like Tina Fey, Amy Poehler, and Jerry Seinfeld didn’t just start out on their own shows but started off as stand up comedians or comedy writers.